bao-project/bao-docs/source/bao_hyp/config.rst

 ---------------------------
 .. _Shared Memory Configuration:

 In Bao's configuration multiple (``shmem0``, ``shmem1``, ...) or no shared memory can be set.
-If at least one shared memory is defined, an  ID is assigned to which the shared memory is associated.
-Later, this ID can be associated with an IPC in the multi-guest configuration.
+An ID is assigned to each shared memory object.
+Later, this ID can be linked to an IPC in the multi-guest configuration.

 .. figure:: img/shmem.svg
     :align: center